chance2424/Rhel-Ansible-Automation/README.md

 ### 🔒 3. `podman-versionlock.yml`

 **Purpose:**
-Applies or updates **version locks** for `podman` to ensure compliance with approved versions.
+Applies or updates **version locks** for `podman` while updating all other packages

 **Key Features:**
 - Ensures `dnf-plugin-versionlock` is installed
 - Locks to the correct version specified in group variables
 - Fully idempotent and safe for repeat runs
+- updates all other packages excluding podman

 ---